The British Council

 PhD, London School of Economics

 My research addresses conflict, security and development in global politics, especially in post-Soviet Central Asia.
-Increasingly my work has led me to expand geographically to othe regions and intellectually into other disciplines.
-I am particularly interested in the transnational discourses and practices and the theological contexts of international relations.
+Increasingly my work has led me to expand geographically to other regions and intellectually into other disciplines.
+I am also interested in theological contexts of international relations.

 I founded the Exeter Central Asian Studies (ExCAS) research network in 2010 and directed its Central Asian Political Exiles (CAPE) project 2015-2020.
-My current research project considers the global dimensions of money laundering and 'reputation laundering' by African and Eurasian elites and how these are enabled by overseas professionals, especially in the UK.
+My current research project considers the enabling of kleptocracy on a global scale by professionals in financial and legal services, with a focus on Central Asian and African cases.

 I was elected to the board of directors of the Central Eurasian Studies Society for the period 2011-2014, serving as chair of its book prize committee in 2012-14 and its Taskforce on Risk and Safety in Fieldwork, 2015-16.
 From 2017-2019, I served as Vice-President of the European Society for Central Asian Studies and chaired its biennial conference at the University of Exeter in June 2019.
 I am a founding member of the Academic Freedom and Internationalisation Working Group which undertakes research and has drafted a model code of conduct for UK universities.

-In 2021/22, I will be senior fellow of the British Academy / Leverhulme Trust under the Saki Ruth Dockrill Fewlloship in Contemporary History and International History.
+In 2021/22, I was senior fellow of the British Academy / Leverhulme Trust under the Saki Ruth Dockrill Fewlloship in Contemporary History and International History.

 My full CV with details of all my funders, employments and interests can be found here.